Recent Modeling Advances in Dense Suspension Rheology: Simulation frameworks for suspensions

-where $\boldsymbol{U}$ and $\boldsymbol{\Omega}$ are the translational and rotational velocities, $\boldsymbol{F}_{\alpha}$ and $\boldsymbol{T}_{\alpha}$ denote forces and torques, respectively, and $\boldsymbol{M}$ is the mass and moment-of-inertia matrix.
-In suspensions, the bulk stress (excluding the isotropic fluid pressure) consists of a solvent contribution associated with the imposed rate-of-strain tensor $\boldsymbol{E}^{\infty}$ and a particle contribution arising from interparticle interactions, which can be written compactly as
+where $\boldsymbol{U}$ and $\boldsymbol{\Omega}$ are the translational and rotational velocities, $\boldsymbol{F}_{\alpha}$ and $\boldsymbol{T}_{\alpha}$ denote the forces and torques, respectively, and $\boldsymbol{M}$ is the mass and moment-of-inertia matrix.
+In suspensions, the bulk stress (excluding the isotropic fluid pressure) consists of a solvent contribution associated with the imposed rate-of-strain tensor $\boldsymbol{E}^{\infty}$ and a particle contribution arising from interparticle interactions, which can be expressed as

 where the particle stress includes hydrodynamic, contact, and conservative contributions, each obtained from volume-averaged stresslets, $\boldsymbol{\Sigma}^{\alpha} = V^{-1}\sum \boldsymbol{S}^{\alpha}$, where \(\alpha \in \{H, C, \mathrm{cons}\}\).